 “This deuce didn’t come outa’ that deck,” the stranger shouted.

 With a friendly half grin, Potee said, “Perhaps you’re mistaken, Sir.
 Cheating is a practice far removed from my name.
 Neither gentlemen nor hog thieves speak of it in my presence.”

-Page 2 of 2 - The stranger was instantly on his feet and with a fast draw he had a Navy Colt .45 pointed directly at Potee’s forehead.
+The stranger was instantly on his feet and with a fast draw he had a Navy Colt .45 pointed directly at Potee’s forehead.
 There were two fast shots, one of which blew out the light above the table and the place went dark.
 Everyone scrambled through the swinging doors amid the shots and shouting.

 Shortly, they drifted back in with a light and there sat Bob Potee quietly with his hands on the table and the stranger lay dead on the other side.

 Bob Potee knew, however, that gambling and Kansas City’s growing high society could never co-exist for long; one had to ruin the other.
 So, he was not too surprised when the Johnson Anti-Gambling Act of 1881 was enacted.
 It caused the end of the gambler’s aristocracy and Potee sat quietly watching the north end become a ghost town.
 He got up from his empty table, put on his silk hat and with dignity, marched into the river – never to be seen again.